In this comparison of Behr Premium Plus vs. Behr Marquee, I break down the similarities and differences to help you choose the best paint for the job.

 The surface you’re painting on matters, too.
 Textured, porous exterior surfaces will likely need two coats.
 In short, you might need more than one coat, so plan for it.

-Whether using Premium Plus or Marquee, it’s probably good practice to plan for two coats.
+Whether using Premium Plus or Marquee, it’s good practice to plan for two coats.

 Even with a one-goat paint like Marquee, a two-coat application further reinforces durability by providing extra protection against nicks and scratches.